 Explore Bacteria’s Upsides and Downsides

-The University of Florida offers two entirely online microbiology-focused programs that can help you advance your career in the field.
+The University of Florida offers four entirely online microbiology-focused programs that can help you advance your career in the field.
 Gain newfound skills and earn a credential quickly with one of our graduate certificate programs or position yourself for professional advancement with a master’s degree.
 You can also earn both simultaneously and add two respected credentials to your resume:

 Explore microbiology from an environmental perspective.
 Our online program covers topics including the diversity of microorganisms on our planet, bacterial physiology, energy production and biosynthesis.
 While completing the program’s 13 credits, you’ll build an in-depth knowledge and mastery of fundamental environmental microbiology concepts and processes.